numbertheory/roman-math/README.md

 2. The Romans would put a bar over a numeral to designate "multiply by 1000".
 So, 5000 would look something like: `⊽`

-For our this library, 1000 multipliers will be done with double-struck Unicode characters, due to the inconsistencies of diacritical marks in how Unicode is displayed.
+For this library, 1000 multipliers will be done with double-struck Unicode characters, due to the inconsistencies of diacritical marks in how Unicode is displayed.
 "I" has no multiplier, as "M" already represents 1000 times one.